 When thickening is deemed “medically necessary” some private insurance companies cover thickeners under HCPCS billing code B4100.
 Coverage under Medicaid/Medicare varies by state.
 Check with your private insurance carrier or your local state Medicaid/Medicare office for specific coverage regulations and restrictions.
 If you are denied coverage by medicaid, we have a patient assistance discount program to help reduce the cost for low income families.

-How many teaspoons are in a 1.2g Gelmix scoop?
+How many teaspoons are in a serving of Gelmix?

 Do I have to shake Purathick to mix?

 Purathick thickens liquids best when it is mixed with a shaker.
-We like the BlenderBottle shakers, but any shaker will do.
+We like the BlenderBottle shakers, but any shaker or mixer will do.